Kenshin627/blog/source/_posts/Foundations-of-functional-programming.md

 The elem function takes a value and a list and checks whether the value is in the list.elem is a function that you may want to treat as an infix operator for readability. _**Any binary function can be treated as an infix operator by wrapping it in back-quotes (`)**_

+### take and drop
+The take function takes a number and a list as arguments and then returns the first n elements of the list. f you ask for more values then a list has, take gives you what it can, with no error.

+### zip
+You use zip when you want to combine two lists into tuple pairs.
+The arguments to zip are two lists.
+If one list happens to be longer, zip will stop whenever one of the two lists is empty.

+### cycle